grantila/suretype/README.md

 </p>
 </details>

-It supports most (if not all) of JSON schema, and *nothing beyong that*, so that the validator schemas written in TypeScript (or JavaScript) can be ensured to be convertible into JSON schema.
+It supports most (if not all) of JSON schema, and *nothing beyond that*, so that the validator schemas written in TypeScript (or JavaScript) can be ensured to be convertible into JSON schema.

 Errors are prettified using [awesome-ajv-errors][awesome-ajv-errors-url].